Get an annual AARP membership for only $12. Limited time offer.

 Having the right tools in your hearing aid maintenance kit is key.
 Make sure to clean your hearing aids on a flat surface to avoid dropping and damaging them.

 Wax removal brush: Hearing aids can block earwax from naturally exiting the ear.
 This causes earwax buildup, a common problem for people with hearing aids.
 You can easily remove debris with a wax removal brush to avoid buildup.
-This soft-bristled brush gently clears away wax, dirt, or skin particles from your hearing aid surface.
+This soft-bristled brush gently cleans wax, dirt, or skin particles from your hearing aid surface.
 Don’t apply too much pressure when using the wax brush, as it will push the earwax buildup further into your hearing aid.

 Did You Know: